evanworks/evanworks/README.md

-Hello, I'm Evan.
-I've made a couple things, pinned down below.
+Hi, I'm Evan.
+I've made a couple things.
 My hobbies include:
 * Writing messy code
 * Losing interest and abandoning projects
 * Pretending to be good at programming